 What day is Green Eggs and Ham Day?

 Dr. Seuss Day is sometimes referred to as Green Eggs and Ham Day, which is March 2nd.
+Many schools and educators fill the entire week with Dr Seuss week activities!

 Why We Celebrate Dr Seuss Day